 This program will take place at various locations around Scotland, a country rich in history and culture.
 A variety of settings with mountains, castles, and ocean views will be our classroom as we travel to cities and villages around the country before we arrive in Edinburgh, Scotland's scenic and exciting capital city.
 Everywhere we travel, we'll have the opportunity to explore windswept coastlines, stately homes, dramatic castles, famous museums, and medieval chapels.
 All of these locations and landmarks will provide a sense of Scotland’s impressive history and serve as the perfect background for studying abroad.
 Every day, you’ll be surrounded by the vibrant culture and centuries of history that Scotland offers!

 The Scotland program offers several courses and each includes immersion in the Scottish culture.
-Courses in English, Philosophy, and Administrative Medical Terminology are among the options.
+Courses in literature, photography, sociology, and medical terminology are among the options.
 Students will have the opportunity to learn through scheduled excursions and will have free time to explore on their own in several locations as we travel around Scotland.

 Please note: Prospective students should be aware that study abroad programs require a great deal of walking.
-You should be prepared to walk at least 2 or 3 miles each day.
+You should be prepared to walk several miles a day.
 You may also walk over uneven, possibly slippery or rocky terrain, even in cities.
-In Edinburgh, there is a bus service and taxis are available if your personal budget allows for transport.
+In Edinburgh and Glasgow, public transport and taxis are available if your personal budget permits.

-Excursions: We’ll travel to Oban, a beautiful seaside city, and then farther into the Highlands to the Isle of Skye.
-Skye, famous for its fairy pools, wildlife watching, and castles seen in movies such as Made of Honor and Highlander, is the perfect place to learn about clan culture and history and experience the rustic beauty that has made Scotland so famous.
-On the way to Skye, we’ll stop at Inveraray Castle, which fans of Downton Abbey will recognize from the 2012 Christmas episode.
-At Urquhart Castle, we'll stand on the shores of Loch Ness before we venture to St. Andrews, home of golf and the university where Prince William met Kate Middleton.
-After St. Andrews, we’ll venture to Glasgow, known for its arts scene and vibrant night life.
-On the way to Glasgow, we’ll spend a day in Stirling, known for William "Braveheart" Wallace, where we'll see the historically significant Stirling Castle and Braveheart's sword.
+In Glasgow, known for its arts scene, vibrant night life, and upscale and vintage shopping, students may visit the Botanical Gardens, the People's Palace, and the Modern Museum of Art.
 Finally, we'll spend several nights in Edinburgh, a cosmopolitan city that still retains its old world charm with its centuries old architecture and cobblestone streets.
 While in Edinburgh, students may decide to hike to the top of Arthur’s Seat, take a ghost tour around the haunts of the infamous body snatchers Burke & Hare, try cuisines from around the world, or have coffee in the café where J. K. Rowling wrote the first Harry Potter novel.

-Classes: Classes will be held at the lodging facilities and on location during excursions.
-Days and hours will vary, depending on individual teachers.
+Classes: Classes will be held at various locations, including museums, local campuses, and onsite at the lodging facilities.
+Days and hours will vary, depending on individual professors.

-Accommodations: Student accommodation will be in group apartments or same-sex dorm rooms in hostels.
-Wireless internet is available.
+Accommodations: Student accommodation will be in group apartments, same-sex dorm rooms in hostels, or university housing.